Information For Authors

 Article types

-Research article – The maximum length of articles is 70,000 characters or between 10.000 to 15.000 words approximatively (including spaces, notes, tables, and bibliography).
-For contributions intended as comments/responses to an essay published in the same or the previous issue, the maximum limit is 25,000 characters.
-Articles exceeding these specified lengths may be returned to the author with a request to reduce them before being reviewed by the editorial board.
+Research article – The maximum length of articles is 70.000 characters or between 10.000 to 15.000 words approximatively (including spaces, notes, tables, and bibliography).
+For contributions intended as comments/responses to an essay published in the same or the previous issue, the maximum limit is 25.000 characters.
+Articles exceeding these specified lengths may be returned to the author with a request to reduce them before being reviewed by the Editorial Office.

 - Statement explaining the topic and its relevance to public policy research;